itzkavindu/ytDownloader/README.md

 ## Features

 - YouTube videos in high quality can be downloaded
-- The ability to download MP3s
+- The ability to download MP4s, MP3s, and WEBMs
 - Open Source, Free to Use
 - Featuring a simple graphical user interface